apache/griffin/griffin-doc/DataQualityTool.md

 Our new architecture consists of two primary layers: the Data Quality Layer and the Integration Layer.

-### Data Quality Layer
+### Data Quality Constraints Layer

-This layer abstracts the core concepts of the data quality lifecycle, focusing on:
+This constraints layer abstracts the core concepts of the data quality lifecycle, focusing on:

-- **Defining Specific Data Quality**:
+- **Defining Specific Data Quality Constraints**:
   - **Metrics**: Establishing specific data quality metrics.
   - **Anomaly Detection**: Implementing methods for detecting anomalies.
   - **Actions**: Defining actions to be taken based on the data quality assessments.